SUMMER CAMP

 What does a typical day look like?

 Depending on the theme, Wayfinders will dive deeply into projects, experiments, and activities that will challenge their minds and bodies.
-Daily activities include hikes, freshwater exploration, farm chores, nature art, cooking, and more.
+Daily activities include hikes, freshwater exploration, nature art, cooking, and more.
 This program will help forge friendships, fuel imaginations, and build confidence.

 Will Wayfinders have use of the pool?